Nina Bott

-Nina Bott (born 1 January 1978 in Hamburg) is a German actress.
+Nina Bott (born 1 January 1978) is a German actress.

 Career

 Acting

 Between August 1997 and September 2005, Bott played Cora Hinze Moreno on the popular German soap opera Gute Zeiten, schlechte Zeiten.
 She then appeared in the period drama Unter den Linden – Das Haus Gravenhorst.
 She then joined the soap opera Alles was zählt in 2008 as Celine Laffort, and stayed with the show for more than two years before leaving it with costar Norman Kalle.
 In March 2011, it was announced that Bott would join her third soap opera, Verbotene Liebe, where, in June of that year, she began playing Julia von Anstetten, a re-casting of one of the show's original characters.
 Her story takes place on location in Mallorca.

 Other

 Bott appeared on the cover of the February, 2002 issue of Playboy magazine's German edition, in Playboy's February 2012 issue and appeared again Playboy's June 2017 issue.
 With Leonie Lutz, she cowrote a book about pregnancy, with Germany-related advice, called Generation Mami.